aliyev12/sprint-planner/README.md

 // Make app responsive on mobile

+// Look into options for generating unique IDs on server side instead of generating them on client side

 ## Progress

 // !!
 Stopped at trying to switch voting cards into edit mode.
 Need to : - Add dotted botder around cards when in edit mode - add a trash delete button in top right corder